Bred-For-Companionship/llava-circuits/README.md

 ## Note for Mats application example code
 I'm a bit confused about the intent of the questions.
 Is the sought after quality skill at *design of experiments* (teasing out causal links and controlling for confounders etc.) or *building experiment infrastructure* (good ML engineering)?
 Or both?
 I wish I had code that showcases both!
 But I don't.
 I'm going to assume it's the first sklll set (experiment design).
+If it's the second, please navigate to my other repo [here](https://github.com/Bred-For-Companionship/CMask)

 ## Mini project intro
 Circuits have been discovered in LLMs of various sizes, so it is logical to assume that they exist in VLLMs.
 Different from the vision-language models supported such as CLIP, VLLMs project the vision output of an image encoder (often the ViT from CLIP) into LLM space, opening up a new world of possibilities in image-grounded LLM prompting.
 The poster-child of this class of models is LLAVA, which I explore in this mini project.